 There are a couple early descriptions of Chincoteague Ponies that could be silver.
 An article in the San Francisco Chronicle from 1893 described a Chincoteague Pony that sounds a great deal like a silver, "His coat is a beautiful shade of red, lighter than bay and almost a sorrel.
 The mane and tails are strikingly conspicuous, being a soft, creamy, white suggestive of silky Augora wool."
 Silver is found in the feral herd of Shackleford Island Horses which has a similar origin story to Chincoteague Ponies.

-The earliest photographic evidence of silver in Chincoteagues is a bay silver named Starlight whom Misty rejected as a mate in the late 1950's.
-Starlight's photograph appears in the Pictorial Life Story of Misty.
-Starlight may have been half Welsh Pony which was probably the source of his silver.
+The earliest photographic evidence of silver being introduced in Chincoteagues is a silver bay Welsh Pony named Starlight owned by Beebe Ranch in the late 1950's.
+Starlight's photograph appears in the Pictorial Life Story of Misty as he was bred to Misty, apparently unsuccessfully.
 Another possible silver from the same time period was photographed in 1956.
 That pony appears to be part Shetland.
-Another Shetland looking silver was photographed in the late 1980's and early 1990's.
 Silver is found in several breeds that have been crossed into the Chincoteague Pony including Morgans, Mustangs, Quarter Horses, Shetland Ponies, and Welsh Ponies.